 Capacity building.
 High quality government, governance and capacities are a pre-condition for economic and social prosperity and cohesion.
 All Pillars and all their Topics, where relevant and necessary, shall contribute to capacity building and to the quality of governance in the region.
 In particular, policy coherence for sustainable development shall be taken into account in order to allow for the 5 Pillars to be carried out in a mutually supported and integrated way.

-Innovation and research.
+Innovation and research in accordance with national/regional smart specialisation strategies.
 Future oriented development requires research to generate knowledge and innovation to transfer the available knowledge both in terms of technology and social implication, and the ability to translate innovations into new products, markets and services.
 All Pillars and all their Topics, where relevant, shall contribute to strengthening research and innovation and link to relevant smart specialisation strategies and processes.
+This should be done through better and stronger cooperation between national/regional governance structures responsible for smart specialisation strategies implementation in the countries/regions and stakeholders (regional, clusters, etc.) in the Adriatic Ionian region.
+Though this wider RDI potential and critical mass within Adriatic Ionian region will be achieved.
+Respective stakeholders should position themselves tighter together, building on existing and establishing new value chains also on a global scale.
 Science driven transformations are urgently needed to enable steeper progress towards the UN Sustainable Development Goals.

+Suggested activities between smart specialisation governance structures and innovation support systems should lead to creation of specific R&D projects, via new or existing cooperation platforms, support services, infrastructures.
+Cooperation should strive to support innovation upscaling, exchange good practises (and other tools) to increase efficiency of supportive environments in the region, shifting focus from public to private sector support.
+Building on the results of already realised projects, their stakeholders and results should be used as a basis for the future work and cooperation.

 It goes without saying, climate change and the green transition to a carbon-neutral Europe are also widely considered by all Pillars.
 They are of particular importance as the region – and especially the Western Balkan – is one of the regions in Europe that is most heavily affected by the impact of climate change, as it might face considerable increases in temperature.
 Estimations suggest temperature may increase by 1.7 to 4.0°C, and even exceeding 5.0°C by the end of the century, depending on the global effort in greenhouse gasses emission reduction (see Green Agenda for the West Balkans 2021-2030).